egoodhall/nrpc/README.md

-# NATS RPC
+# NRPC

 A code generator for NATS-based RPC services.
-NRPC services are defined as go interfaces.
-The NRPC binary can then generate server and client implementations that will make the interface transparently accessible over a NATS connection.
+Services are defined as go interfaces.

 ### Installation